Presidency Alerts On Smear Campaign Against PMB

 “The publication will also refer Nigerians to a 58-page document, which chronicles purported atrocities of the ethnic group in the South since 2017, all of which it claims the Presidency has turned blind eyes to.

-“Again, the hatchet job will allege that the President has continued to place members of his ethnic nationality in sensitive positions, so as to confer undue advantage on them.
-This allegation is by no means supported with reasonable facts and figures.
+“Again, the hatchet job will allege that the President has continued to place members of his ethnic nationality in sensitive positions, to confer undue advantage on them.
+This allegation is by no means supported with reasonable facts and figures,” he said.

-“Just on Thursday, President Buhari, while meeting with the Nigerian Supreme Council for Islamic Affairs (NSCIA), led by Sultan of Sokoto, Alhaji Muhammad Sa’ad Abubakar, restated his even-handedness on the issues of ethnicity and religion.
-Said the President:
+According to the statement, just on Thursday, President Buhari, while meeting with the Nigerian Supreme Council for Islamic Affairs (NSCIA), led by Sultan of Sokoto, Alhaji Muhammad Sa’ad Abubakar, restated his even-handedness on the issues of ethnicity and religion.

 “The Federal Government under my leadership does not, and will not, allow religious prejudice or partisanship to influence any of its decisions and policies.
 It is my solemn decision to be fair and just to all segments of society.”